dazhiyang/SolarData/README.md

 ## Running the tests

 This code segment gives an example on how to run transposition modeling (horizontal to tilt) using a variety of models.
-(This is not up to date, I will update this section, as well as the package reference manual once the paper is accepted for publication)
+(This is not up to date)

 ```
 library("SolarData")